imc-trading/devschool-maven-exercise/lab2/2c/README.md

 lifecycle to customize what your build does, or call the plugin's goals directory.

 The `exec-maven-plugin` we used in `2b` is an example of a custom plugin made by [Mojohaus](http://mojohaus.org/) for ease of use.
-In that example, we did not find the `exec:java` goal to any phase, but called it directly.
+In that example, we did not bind the `exec:java` goal to any phase, but called it directly.